awsdocs/amazon-ec2-user-guide/doc_source/creating-an-ami-instance-store.md

 To create an instance store\-backed Linux AMI, start from an instance that you've launched from an existing instance store\-backed Linux AMI\.
 After you've customized the instance to suit your needs, bundle the volume and register a new AMI, which you can use to launch new instances with these customizations\.

-The AMI creation process is different for instance store\-backed AMIs\.
+The AMI creation process is different for Amazon EBS\-backed AMIs\.
 For more information about the differences between Amazon EBS\-backed and instance store\-backed instances, and how to determine the root device type for your instance, see [Storage for the Root Device](ComponentsAMIs.md#storage-for-the-root-device)\.
 If you need to create an Amazon EBS\-backed Linux AMI, see [Creating an Amazon EBS\-Backed Linux AMI](creating-an-ami-ebs.md)\.

 ## Overview of the Creation Process for Instance Store\-Backed AMIs<a name="process-creating-an-ami-instance-store"></a>